alissin/little-big-tips/_vfx/flag-animation-shader/README.md

 ENDCG
 ```

-Step 6 - as you can see, only one side of the `Plane` surface is visible.
+As you can see, only one side of the `Plane` surface is visible.
 Our shader can help us with this:

 ```
 Pass {